llkats/dos-acccc/README.md

 1. Clone or fork the repo
 1. `cd dos-acccc`: change directories into the project folder
 1. `npm install`: install dependencies
+1. `cp landing-page-copy-example.json data/landing-page-copy.json`: copy the example json file to the `data/` folder
 1. `npm run start`: start a dev server and open the local site in a browser

 There are three types of HTML generated: the main `index.html` page, which links to `more-info` pages in all available languages, which link to `resources` pages in all available languages.
 Static assets like fonts, images, and CSS stylesheets are located in the `public` folder.